maziac/DeZog/documentation/Usage.md

 Notes:
 - Watches always work in the 64k area.
 I.e. they don't use 'long addresses' (banks).
+If the wrong bank is paged in you will see worng values here.
 - You can also put a register name (e.g. "BC") in the WATCHes area.
 E.g. you can easily watch the last 10 elements on the stack by typing:```SP,2,10```.
 - Don't get confused: If you use a register then not the register content is shown!
 Instead the memory contents the register points to is displayed.
 The same as it is with labels.
 And, consequently, if you have an EQU not the value itself but that of the memory location the EQU points to is shown.
 - Instead of simple labels ore integers it is possible to use expressions.
 E.g. you could use ```BC+2*INV_COUNT[4]``` which translates to: Use the value of register BC, add 2 times the INV_COUNT constant.
 From the resulting address use the 4th element.